TanzirR/Multilingual-Retrieval-Augmented-Generation-RAG-System/README.md

 #### 1. Semantic Search (Dense Retrieval):

 - **Method**: The query is embedded using `intfloat/multilingual-e5-base`, and this query embedding is compared against the pre-computed embeddings of all chunks stored in a FAISS index.
-- **Similarity Method**: We use Inner Product (IP) for similarity search in FAISS.
+- **Similarity Method**: I used Inner Product (IP) for similarity search in FAISS.
 Since the embeddings are normalized (unit vectors), Inner Product is mathematically equivalent to cosine similarity, which measures the angle between two vectors.
 A smaller angle (closer to 0) indicates higher similarity.
 - **Storage Setup**: FAISS (Facebook AI Similarity Search) is chosen because it's an open-source library optimized for efficient similarity search and clustering of dense vectors.
 It allows for fast retrieval of the top-k most similar chunks from millions of embeddings.

 #### 2. Lexical Search (Sparse Retrieval):

-- **Method**: We use `BM25Okapi` (from rank_bm25 library).
+- **Method**: I used `BM25Okapi` (from rank_bm25 library).
 This method performs keyword-based matching, looking for exact term overlap and considering term frequency and inverse document frequency.
 - **Why**: BM25 is excellent at capturing exact keyword matches, which semantic models might sometimes miss, especially for very specific or rare terms.

 #### 3. Hybrid Combination and Re-ranking: